 Puff the Magic Cereal Box

 A while ago I posted a few pics of my cereal box wall.
 I still occasionally come across a cereal box worth photographing, even if it’s not in wall form.
-Here is “Organic Wild Puffs”–one of the trippiest cereal boxes I’ve ever seen.
-(Click the image for a larger version.)
+Here is “Organic Wild Puffs”—one of the trippiest cereal boxes I’ve ever seen (larger version).

 Decorated in faux-Aztec imagery, the box suggests a cereal that is part Fruit Loops, part mescaline hallucinogen.